Dental Retainers Lab from China

 For foods like ice and hard candies, the consensus is not to bite them.
 It’s okay to leave them in your mouth and let them dissolve, but don’t try to chew them.
 Any food that could get caught between the teeth and the retainer or damage the retainer should be avoided.

-When it comes to a removable brace, the list of foods to avoid isn’t long.
+When it comes to a removable retainer, the list of foods to avoid isn’t long.
 As you might have guessed, you can eat anything that has a removable retainer.

 Before eating or drinking, remove your braces and eat as normal.
 The only two rules you need to pay attention to are: keep the retainer in a safe place when eating and don’t try to eat with the removable retainer on.

 When the unavoidable happens, you should make an appointment with an orthodontist as soon as possible.
-If you’ve had braces for less than a year, you’ll want to schedule an emergency appointment to get a new brace.
+If you’ve had retainers for less than a year, you’ll want to schedule an emergency appointment to get a new one.
 Remember, the longer you wait, the longer it will take for the teeth to return to their original position.

 Send Your Inquiry Today!